aragon/aragon-court/docs/6-external-interface/3-dispute-manager.md

 ## 6.3.
-Disputes Manager
+Dispute Manager

 ### 6.3.1 Events

-The following events are emitted by the `DisputesManager`:
+The following events are emitted by the `DisputeManager`:

 #### 6.3.1.1.
 New dispute